 The purpose of this project is to support a study that MassDOT is conducting that will develop and evaluate alternatives for new ramps along the Massachusetts Turnpike between Brookline Avenue and Berkeley Street in the city of Boston.
 The Back Bay, Longwood Medical Area, Fenway, and Seaport District neighborhoods are important economic engines within the city of Boston.
 The Massachusetts Turnpike travels through or very near these neighborhoods, but only provides limited-access ramps in the Back Bay (eastbound-off and westbound-on) and full-access ramps in the Seaport District (all directions).
-New connections to the Massachusetts Turnpike would also allow for potential new transit bus routes between these neighborhoods as well as better access to Logan Airport.
+New connections to the Massachusetts Turnpike would also allow for potential new transit bus routes between these neighborhoods.